Lessons of Life to live according to the Will of the Almighty.

 and the sin wherewith they have sinned against it have become known …

-Here the remedy is completed for sin by accidentally, by ignorance or by omission.
+This concludes the protocol for sin by accidentally, by ignorance or by omission.

-What if we are against Him and we are scattering?
+What if we are against Him and have been scattering the harvest?

 It is necessary to review all the decisions taken and all the actions developed.
 Activities, plans, projects, arguments, words, thoughts, everything must be reviewing, without exception.